 Yellowhead County Council has recognized the need to provide controlled access to ensure that only County residents use the County transfer stations.
 This system will eliminate unlimited and unauthorized dumping of waste from non-residents, which will reduce costs and save tax dollars.
 The system still allows Yellowhead County residents to access waste disposal and recycling services at no charge.

 Where will I need to use these cards?

 Transfer Stations that are owned and operated by Yellowhead County are located in Wildwood, Niton, Peers, Parkcourt, Pinedale, Marlboro, Obed, Entrance, Brule, Overlander, Hattonford, Bear Lake, Robb, Cadomin, and Mackay.

 Access Cards will be mandatory for usage of all of these transfer station sites.
 Access Cards will be assigned to a residence and are intended to provide solid waste disposal and recycling for that particular residence.
 All residential improved properties are required to participate in the program.
 Access Cards will also be accepted at the Regional landfill site in Hinton and the Landfill in Edson.

 More details (such as hours of operation and items accepted) can be found HERE.

 How do I get an Access Card?

-An information package will be sent to all registered property owners in the County’s tax base beginning January 1, 2023.
+An information package will be sent to all registered property owners in the County’s tax base when our Transfer Stations are ready to make the transition.
 The package will include two Access Cards and more information on this initiative.